ralfebert/TinyHTTP/README.md

 ## Using the same endpoint from multiple places in the app

-A class `StatefulEndpoint` for sharing and observing one endpoint from multiple places in a thread-safe way is provided.
+`StatefulEndpoint` allows to share and observe an endpoint from multiple places in a thread-safe way.
 You might want to declare it in your API class, f.e.:

 ```swift
 class TodosAPI {